Tell us your views about children's services

 We welcome your views as they help us improve our services where we can.

 If you have a complaint, you should first speak to the member of staff that you know best.
 Most complaints get sorted this way.
-If not, you can speak to someone from Social Care Customer Services at the civic centre.

 Social Care Customer Services investigate all complaints but aren't involved in the day-to-day running of children's services.
 We make sure that staff do not investigate complaints about themselves.